22% Off

 10:00 AM : Breakfast and Get ready for the tour

-10:30 AM : Start Exploring temples - Virupaksha Temple, Kadalekalu Ganesha, Sasivekalu Ganesha
+10:30 AM : Start Exploring temples - Virupaksha Temple, Ganesha Temple

-12:30 PM : Continue exploration - Krishna temple and Pushkarani, Narsimha Temple and Badavilinga Temple
+12:30 PM : Continue exploration - Pushkarani, Narsimha Temple and Badavilinga Temple

 02:00 PM : Lunchtime